edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/supplementary-info/advanced-options.md

         }
         ```

-1. Use the `FrameRates` field to determine the possible fps values for the current video data format.

-1. Use one of the supported fps values from the previous command to execute the `SetFrameRate` command.
+1. Use one of the supported `FrameRates` values from the previous command to set frame rate.

-    !!! example - "Example Set FrameRate command"
+    !!! example - "Example Set FrameRate Command"
         ```bash
         curl -X PUT -d '{
-                "SetFrameRate": {
+                "FrameRate": {
+                "FpsValueDenominator": "1"
                 "FpsValueNumerator": "10",
-                "FpsValueDenominator": "1"
                 }
-            }' http://localhost:59882/api/{{api_version}}/device/name/<device name>/FrameRate?PathIndex=<path list index>
+            }' http://localhost:59882/api/{{api_version}}/device/name/<device name>/FrameRate?PathIndex=<path_index>
         ```

+    !!! example - "Example Set FrameRate Response"
+        ```bash
+        {
+          "apiVersion": "v3",
+          "statusCode": 200
+        }
+        ```

     !!! warning
-        3rd party applications such vlc or ffplay may overwrite your chosen framerate value, so make sure to keep that in mind when using other applications.
+         3rd party applications such vlc or ffplay may overwrite your chosen frame rate value, so make sure to keep that in mind when using other applications.

 ## Video options
 There are two types of options: